Annesard/devops/app_python/mysite/python.md

 ## My unit test description

 I provided the unit test that insures that the time shown on the website is correct.
-It checks that these times are equal
+It checks that these times are equal to each other.

+The test could be find in the /app_python/mysite/time2/tests.py